Santo Stefano Quisquina the Town of Theatre of Andromeda

 5 hours

-Near the Andromeda Theater lie the Hermitage of Santa Rosalia and the Mother Church of Santo Stefano Quisquina, places of remarkable spiritual allure.
+Near the Teatro di Andromeda, two other unmissable stops await visitors: the Hermitage of Santa Rosalia and the Mother Church of Santo Stefano Quisquina, places of extraordinary spiritual charm that take us back to the Middle Ages.

 Santo Stefano Quisquina is yet another of the Sicani Mountain villages, steeped in history dating back to the Norman arrival in Sicily.
 In Piazza Castello, close to a beautiful 18th-century fountain, stands the coeval Baronial Palace, not far from the Mother Church.
 This church embodies the soul of the stefanese people, preserving the community’s spiritual heritage and valuable works of sacred art, including the oldest painting of Santa Rosalia, dating back to 1464.
 This treasured piece confirms the saint’s devotion in Agrigento nearly two centuries before her relics were discovered on Monte Pellegrino in Palermo.